-So, you’ve decided you want to start programming — you’re excited and ready to learn, and then you ask yourself, “Where do I begin, and which language do I start with?”
+So, you’ve decided you want to start programming—you’re excited and ready to learn, and then you ask yourself, “How do I start writing code, and which language do I start with?”
 The answer to that question is a little tough, and it’s certainly something I struggled with when I was starting out.
 That’s why today I want to dig into straightforward, useful advice you can work off immediately.
 And by the end of this, you’ll be wiser, braver, and hopefully a few steps closer to some cold, hard programming.

 What is the best language?

-This has got to be the number one thing I hear people worrying about when deciding to start programming.
-You might be concerned the language won’t be right for your chosen industry, that it won’t suit your projects, that it’s not fast enough, that it’s not powerful enough.
-And yes, some languages are powerful, some are fast, and some are industry standards, but the honest truth is none of this matters to you right now.
+Typically, language is the number one thing I hear people worrying about when deciding to start programming.
+You might be concerned the language won’t be right for your chosen industry, that it won’t suit your projects, that it’s not fast enough, or that it’s not powerful enough.
+And yes, some languages are powerful, some are fast, and some are industry standards, but the honest truth is none of this matters when you’re just starting out.
 What does matter is starting to think like a programmer.
 Programmers are problem solvers, and the language itself is simply the tool you use to solve the problem.
-There really is no right or wrong language to pick when you’re starting — what’s much more important is getting used to thinking differently, being open, and being ready to learn from your mistakes.
+There really is no right or wrong language to pick when you’re starting—what’s much more important is getting used to thinking differently, being open, and being ready to learn from your mistakes.

-My main advice for anyone wanting to start is to do exactly that — just start.
+My main advice for anyone wanting to know how to start writing code is to do exactly that—just start.
 As soon as you get your hands dirty and actually write some code and get it running, you will already have gained an enormous amount of knowledge.
-Don’t be afraid to make mistakes — some of the most important things I’ve learned have come from breaking my own code.
-It can actually be an extremely fun experience changing numbers and deleting lines to see what explodes and why.
+Don’t be afraid to make mistakes—some of the most important things I’ve learned have come from breaking my own code.
+It can be an extremely fun experience changing numbers and deleting lines to see what explodes and why.
 One piece of advice I’ll offer here is to keep your first few programs relatively simple.
 That way you don’t get overwhelmed when you’re debugging your code.

 First, create a string and give it the value: “Hello, World”